Free Creditors Voluntary Liquidation Advice for Companies - CVL

 A Creditors Voluntary Liquidation or CVL is a liquidation where the directors "voluntarily" arrange to place their company into liquidation as opposed to having their company "compulsorily" wound up by the Court.
 After taking advice you would instruct a private sector insolvency practitioner to work with you to place your company into Creditors Voluntary Liquidation.

-A Creditors Voluntary Liquidation or CVL is defined in a strange way by Section 90 of The Insolvency Act 1986.
-What that Section effectively says is that if the directors cannot swear a statement of truth that the Company is solvent (within the meaning of Section 89) then the company is insolvent!
+A Creditors Voluntary Liquidation or CVL is defined in an unusual way by Section 90 of The Insolvency Act 1986.
+What that Section effectively says is that if the directors cannot swear a statement of truth that the Company is solvent (within the meaning of Section 89) then the company is insolvent.

 To end its life voluntarily an insolvent company must use a Creditors Voluntary Liquidation instead of a Members Voluntary Liquidation.